agdc-research-trial/gdf/docs/installation/database/passing-configuration.rst

 API changes
 -----------

-Details of the new API are described in :doc:`api/configuration`.
+Details of the new API are described in :doc:`cfg`.

 The old ``datacube.config.LocalConfig`` class has been replaced by ``datacube.cfg.ODCConfig`` and ``datacube.cfg.ODCEnvironment`` classes.